zhangcon/learngit/readme.txt

 Git has a index called stage
 Git tracks changes of files
 new new new new
-creating a new branch is quick
+creating a new branch is quickly